 Return to the paved path and turn right to continue the descent down Tsing Yi Peak

-But if you are an experienced hiker, return to the paved path and turn right.
+But if you are an intermediate hiker, return to the paved path and turn right.
 This is an interesting route as you will see several important rocks on the south side of Tsing Yi Island.

 As soon as you are on the dirt path, there are a bit more shrubs, and the path can be quite slippery.

-Hero Stone (英雄石)
+See Hero Stone (英雄石)

 After hiking a few minutes down the hill, you’ll see a large stone on the right.
 It has the words “英雄石” inscribed on the rock and means “hero stone” in Chinese.

-Arhat Stone (羅漢石)
+See Arhat Stone (羅漢石)

 Further down, there are a few more rocks on the left.
 One has the words “羅漢石” inscribed on the side facing the view.
 I googled it, and it means “Arhat Stone“.
 I don’t think this is the official name but it’s at least good to know what it means in English.

-Three Rocks (三舊石)
+See Three Rocks (三舊石)

 A few more minutes of the downward path, there is a group of stones, and one of them has the words “三舊石.”
 It literally means “three rocks” in Cantonese.
 I didn’t count but there seems to be more than three stones here.

-Spring Flower Falling (春花落)
+See Spring Flower Falling (春花落)

 Continue the descent down the southeast side of Tsing Yi Island